CharlesBrendan/CharlesBrendan/README.md

- 👋 Hi, I’m @CharlesBrendan
- 👀 I’m interested in data analytics
- 🌱 I've just completed the Google Data Analytics Professional Certificate 💞️ I’m looking to collaborate and learn more about data analytics
+I’m @CharlesBrendan.
+I’m interested in data analytics.
+I've just completed the Google Data Analytics Professional Certificate.
+I’m looking to collaborate and learn more about data analytics

 <!---